 Restrictions on draughts when operating in ice shall be documented and kept on board readily available to the master.
-The maximum and minimum ice class draughts fore, amidships and aft shall be indicated in the Annex to Classification Certificate (form 3.1.2-1). if the summer load line in fresh water is anywhere located at a higher level than the UIWL, the ship's sides are to be provided with a warning triangle and with an ice class draught mark at the maximum permissible ice class draught amidships (refer to Appendix), which are also specified in the Annex to Classification Certificate (form 3.1.2-1).
+The maximum and minimum ice class draughts fore, amidships and aft shall be determined and indicated in Section "Other Characteristics" of a Classification Certificate.
+If the summer load line in fresh water is anywhere located at a higher level than UIWL, the ship's sides shall be provided with a warning triangle and with an ice class draught mark at the maximum permissible ice class draught amidships (refer to Appendix), which are also specified in the Classification Certificate.